davefzs/advent_of_code/README.md

 - 👋 Hi, I’m @davefzs
-- 👀 I’m interested in RPA automation and Python development
+- 👀 I’m interested in RPA automation, Python development and Fullstack web.
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python, Java, Javascript, HTML, CSS, and related to RPA I'm in UiPath and Microsoft's PowerPlatform.
 - 📫 How to reach me: davidchafer@gmail.com

 <!---